yonatanam/grclient/README.md

 To make a GUI window open at the center of the screen - use frame.setLocationRelativeTo(null);

 Resultset is not Serializable!
 Therefore if we fetch data from SQL we must first convert it to a Serializable data structure in order to be able to send it over the network

+The Client class has a currentController attribute, which can be accessed by App.client.get/setCurrentController
+Important: Before sending any message to the Server, set the currentController to the appropriate one, for example in ReadWorkerController - set it to 			App.client.setCurrentController(getReadWorkerController());